 Origins...a note from Louis Dawson

-First, please note as of fall and winter 2012 this website is UNDER DEVELOPMENT -- portions of this site are not functional.
+First... please note as of 2016 this website is UNDER DEVELOPMENT -- portions of this site are not functional.
 Feel free to explore around to see what's coming.
 We figured that instead of keeping the development process private, we'd just go public and let things fall where they may.
-Thus, if you find any useful info please enjoy, otherwise check back as I'm working on things every week.
+Thus, if you find any useful info please enjoy, otherwise check back as I'm working on things as often as possible.

 Our formatting and design is minimal at this point, and I'm sure plenty of glitches exist.
 We're taking care of all that, but the bare bones you can now get here should suffice to keep you skiing!
 This especially so with spots such as Marble, Colorado and Independence Pass.
 So enjoy, and please return often as we're working hard on adding photos, cleaning up the design, etc.

 Please no comments or complaints yet, as nearly any glitches or problems you see we are already aware of and working on.

 Important: While this is not a blog or news site, we post plenty of current Colorado backcountry skiing information over at WildSnow.com.
 For example, click here for an Independence Pass skiing specific search that'll give you dozens of articles to read.